kvz/metriks/README.md

 ## Features

  - Builds on `rrdtool`.
 The network industry standard of saving time-series data to disk with a constant storage footprint.
- - Build on `nodejs` for optimal concurrency and the ability to run a server without dealing with cgi-bin, etc.
+ - Builds on `nodejs` for optimal concurrency and the ability to run a server without dealing with cgi-bin, etc.
  - Minimal dependencies.
 If you have node.js/npm working, all you need is `aptitude install rrdtool` and you're ready to go
  - Writes RRDs & images to disk, so it works when everything else is down.
  - Minimal effort to add new graphs.
 Works by default.
+ - Trivial to add graphs.
+Just write a single plugin file in any language.
+If it outputs numbers, metriks will graph it.
+Optionally output `# config.interval: 60`, `# graph.title: Load average` to finetune options. `\n` separate graph lines.
+Other whitespace separates graph label from value.
+See the [load plugin](https://github.com/kvz/metriks/blob/master/plugins/load.sh) for an example how to plot 3 load lines: 1 minute, 5 minute, 15 minute averages.
  - Can send out alerts when metric go outside boundaries

 ## Todo